 Classifications are rooted trees, where each node is assigned a natural language label.
-Classifications are used for the categorization of various kinds of objects, such as books, office documents, web pages, and multimedia files into categories.
+Classifications are used for the categorization of various kinds of objects, such as books, office documents, web pages, and multimedia files into a set of categories.
 Classifications are also used for searching for objects by browsing the categories and looking inside those, where the objects are likely to be located.

-We define the notion of classification as a rooted tree $C = \langle N, E, L \rangle$ where N is a finite set of nodes, E is a set of edges on N, and L is is a finite set of labels expressed in natural language, such that for any node $n_i \in N$, there is one and only one label $l_i \in L$.
+We define the notion of classification as a rooted tree $C = \langle N, E, L \rangle$ where N is a finite set of nodes, E is a set of edges on N, and L is is a finite set of labels expressed in natural language, such that for any node $n_i \in N$ , there is one and only one label $l_i \in L$ .

-Labels, as such, describe real world entities or individual objects, and the meaning of a label in a classification, is the set of documents, that are about the entities (or individual objects) described by the label.
+Labels describe real world entities or individual objects, and the meaning of a label in a classification is the set of documents, that are about the entities (or individual objects) described by the label.
 We call this meaning of labels, the classification semantics of labels.
-Note, that a label can denote a document, e.g., a book; and, in this case, the classification semantics of this label is the set of documents, which are about the document, e.g., book reviews.
+Note, that a label can be about a document, e.g., a book; and, in this case, the classification semantics of this label is the set of documents, which are about the book, e.g., book reviews.

 There are many methodologies for how to classify objects into classification hierarchies.
-These methodologies range from the many rigorous rules of DDC [5], "polished" by librarians during more than one hundred years; to less strict, but still powerful rules of classification in a web directory1.
+These methodologies range from the many rigorous rules of DDC [5], "polished" by librarians during more than one hundred years; to less strict, but still powerful rules of classification in a web directory.
 In all the different cases, a human classifier needs to follow a common pattern, which we summarize in four steps.
-We discuss the steps below, and we elucidate them on the example of a part of the DMOZ web directory, reduced for sake of presentation, which is shown in Figure 1.
+We discuss the steps below, and we elucidate them on the example of a part of the DMOZ web directory shown in Figure 1.

-- 1. Disambiguating labels.
+1. Disambiguating labels.
 The challenge here is to disambiguate natural language words and labels.
-For example, the classifier has to understand that in the label of node n_7 , the word "Java" has at least three senses, which are: an island in Indonesia; a coffee beverage; and an object-oriented programming language; - 2.
+For example, the classifier has to understand that in the label of node $n_7$ , the word "Java" has at least three senses, which are: an island in Indonesia; a coffee beverage; and an object-oriented programming language; 2.
 Disambiguating links.
 At this step the classifier has to interpret links between nodes.
-Namely, the classifier needs to consider the fact that each non-root node is "viewed" in the context of its parent node; and then specify the meanings of the nodes' labels.
-For instance, the meaning of the label of node n_8 , computers, is bounded by the meaning of node n_6 , business books publishing; - 3.
-Understanding classification alternatives.
-Given an object, the classifier has to understand what the classification alternatives for this object are.
+Namely, the classifier needs to consider the fact that each nonroot node is "viewed" in the context of its parent node; and then specify the meanings of the nodes' labels.
+For instance, the meaning of the label of node $n_8$ , computers, is bounded by the meaning of node $n_6$ , business books publishing;